alan-turing-institute/dce-community/README.md

 🎯 Communication channels
 ---
 - Visit [DCE website](https://www.turing.ac.uk/research/research-programmes/data-centric-engineering) for more details on the programme, our projects and the community members involved in.
 - We send out a newsletter which includes the programme updates and opportunities and jobs, events and funding calls from both The Alan Turing Institute and DCE.
-You can sign up [here]()
+The Turing Data-Centric Engineering (DCE) community mailing list provides regular updates on activity within the Turing DCE community and connected partners.
+You can sign up [here](https://www.turing.ac.uk/research/research-programmes/data-centric-engineering#introduction)
 - You can join our [Slack Workspace]() to connect with the team and the wider community

-🎯DCE - Team
+🎯The DCE - Team
 ---
 ![DCE Delivery team](https://github.com/alan-turing-institute/dce-community/blob/main/src/visualisation/DCE_Programme_Delivery.jpg)

 🎯 Resources
 ---